The Coddling of the American Mind: Overview

 Lukianoff and Haidt argue that many problems on campus have their origins in three "great untruths" that have become prominent in education: "What doesn’t kill you makes you weaker"; "always trust your feelings"; and "life is a battle between good people and evil people".
 The authors state that these three "great untruths" contradict modern psychology and ancient wisdom from many cultures.

 The book goes on to discuss microaggressions, identity politics, "safetyism", call-out culture, and intersectionality.
-The authors define safetyism as a culture or belief system in which safety (which includes "emotional safety") has become a sacred value, which means that people become unwilling to make trade-offs demanded by other practical and moral concerns.
+The authors define safetyism as a culture or belief system in which safety (which includes "emotional safety") has become a sacred value, which means that people become unwilling to make tradeoffs demanded by other practical and moral concerns.
 They argue that embracing the culture of safetyism has interfered with young people’s social, emotional, and intellectual development.
-Continuing on to discuss contemporary partisanship or the "rising political polarization and cross party animosity", they state that the left and right are "locked into a game of mutual provocation and reciprocal outrage".
+Continuing to discuss contemporary partisanship or the "rising political polarization and cross party animosity", they state that the left and right are "locked into a game of mutual provocation and reciprocal outrage".

 The authors call on university and college administrators to identify with freedom of inquiry by endorsing the Chicago principles on free speech, through which university and colleges notify students in advance that they do not support the use of trigger warnings or safe spaces.
 They suggest specific programs, such as LetGrow, Lenore Skenazy's Free Range Kids, teaching children mindfulness, and the basics of cognitive behavioral therapy (CBT).
-They encourage a charitable approach to the interpretations of other peoples' statements instead of assuming they meant offense.
+They encourage a charitable approach to the interpretations of other people's statements instead of assuming they meant offense.